HonzaMat/PyOpenocdClient/doc/quickstart.rst

     from py_openocd_client import PyOpenocdClient

-    # Manual use of PyOpenocdClient:
-    # connect() and disconnect() needs to be called.
+    # Connect to OpenOCD:

-    ocd = PyOpenocdClient(host="some_hostname", port=1234)  # default is localhost:6666
+    ocd = PyOpenocdClient(host="localhost", port=6666)
     ocd.connect()

-    # Now interact with OpenOCD.
-For example:
+    # Now you can interact with OpenOCD:
     ocd.reset_halt()
     ocd.cmd("load_image path/to/program.elf")
     ocd.resume()
     # ...

+    # Close the connection when done:
     ocd.disconnect()

 .. code-block:: python

     from py_openocd_client import PyOpenocdClient

-    # Use PyOpenocdClient as a context manager:
+    # Using PyOpenocdClient in a "with" block:
-    # The connection is established and closed automatically.
+    # The connection is automatically established at the beginning
+    # of the "with" block and closed when leaving it.

     with PyOpenocdClient(host="some_hostname", port=1234) as ocd: